ceramicskate0/SWELF/README.md

         - Powershell.exe
         - Itself

+# SWELF Testing:
+Currently testing on windows 10 with confiured Device Guard/app whitelisting, UAC, HIDS, locked down powershell configuration, EMET, and AV.
+App is designed to be run as a scheduled task for now.
+Im taking recommendations via issues just label as enhancements for design, UI, source code, and features.

-# SWELF tested on the following Log Collection Platforms or SIEM:
+Log Collection Platforms or SIEMs:
     - Kibana/ELK
     - Splunk (Needs more testing as of 11/30/17)
     - AlienVault (Needs more testing as of 11/30/17)